ujalil101/Probability-Stats-Data-Science/README.md

 # Probability-Stats-Data-Science
-Using python and matlab to explore statistics and machine learning
+Using python and matlab to explore statistics and machine learning for class